CodeDefenders/CodeDefenders/README.md

 # Project Import

-Code Defenders and most of its dependencies is organised and can be imported into IDEs (IntelliJ) using Maven.
+Code Defenders and most of its dependencies are handled via Maven.
+Code-defenders can also be imported into common IDEs (e.g., IntelliJ and Eclipse).

 <!--
 TODO: Do we really need this?